Home Security Tips

 Make Use of Outdoor Lighting

-Adequate outdoor lighting is another thing that can scare burglars away and keep your home safe.
+According to Huda Lighting, adequate outdoor lighting is another thing that can scare burglars away and keep your home safe.
 Have lights set up around your front and back doors, as well as along pathways and other relevant spots in your yard.

 It pays to choose motion sensor lights as these will illuminate areas whenever someone comes within their field of “awareness.”
 Maintain these lights over time, too, by cleaning them and changing bulbs as needed.